Stobie pole

-A Stobie pole is a power line pole made of two steel joists held apart by a slab of concrete.
-It was invented by Adelaide Electric Supply Company engineer James Cyril Stobie (1895–1953).
-Stobie used readily available materials due to the shortage of suitably long, strong, straight and termite-resistant timber in South Australia.
+A Stobie pole is a power line pole made of two steel I-beams, joined by tie-bolts, and held apart by a slab of concrete.
+It was invented by Adelaide Electric Supply Company engineer James Cyril Stobie, who suggested the use of readily available materials due to the shortage of suitably long, strong, straight and termite-resistant timber in South Australia.

+They have continued to be used in the state capital, Adelaide, and around South Australia ever since, and there are some in other places in Australia as well.
+Since the 1980s, many Stobie poles have been decorated with artworks or surrounded with plants to beautify them.

 History

-In July 1924 the patent application for the pole design was submitted in both English and French, and accepted in November 1925.
-Stobie described his invention as"an improved pole adopted to be used for very many purposes, but particularly for carrying electric cables, telegraph wires... [it] consists of two flanged beams of iron or steel, preferably rolled steel joist of 'H' or of channel sections, placed one beside the other with their flanges inward and preferably at a very slight angle one with the other and held together by means of tie bolts, the space between them being filled with cement concrete."
+On July 15, 1924, engineer James Cyril Stobie (1895–1953) submitted the patent application for his pole design in both English and French.
+It was accepted in November 1925.
+Stobie described his invention as...an improved pole adopted to be used for very many purposes, but particularly for carrying electric cables, telegraph wires... [it] consists of two flanged beams of iron or steel, preferably rolled steel joist of 'H' or of channel sections, placed one beside the other with their flanges inward and preferably at a very slight angle one with the other and held together by means of tie bolts, the space between them being filled with cement concrete.

 A second patent was granted to Stobie and Frederick William Herbert Weadon in 1946.
 With John Ragless Brookman they formed The Stobie Pole Syndicate for the purpose of patenting the design and then selling the patent or manufacturing rights.
 The Hume Pipe Company became their first agents and, while there were numerous international enquiries, as of the mid-1990s South Australia remained the only place where they are widely used.

 Installations

-The first poles were erected in South Terrace, Adelaide in 1924, and were then used extensively in building the electricity transmission and distribution infrastructure throughout the state.
+The first poles were erected in South Terrace, Adelaide city centre, in 1924, and were then used extensively in building the electricity transmission and distribution infrastructure throughout the state.
 The Stobie pole was central to the speedy expansion of Adelaide Electricity Supply Company's supply.
 It was cheap and simple to produce, had a uniform appearance, saved an enormous amount of timber from being harvested, had a long life expectancy and, at the time, was seen as more environmentally sensitive.

 Stobie poles are also common in Broken Hill, as well as the Darwin CBD, and there are a few thousand installed across Tasmania.
 A few also exist in Canberra and isolated settlements in the Goldfields-Esperance region of Western Australia such as Eucla and Rawlinna.

-SA Power Networks review alternative pole designs available on the market from time to time and has yet to find one with the benefits offered by the Stobie pole.
+SA Power Networks review alternative pole designs available on the market from time to time and has yet to find one with the benefits offered by the Stobie pole, which include long life, low cost and ease of maintenance, and resilience in bushfire and flooding events.
+One disadvantage is greater susceptibility to lightning strikes.

+SAPN sister company, Powercor, also has a number of stobie poles installed on its network.